 “Today you are you.
 That is truer than true.
 There is no one alive that is you-er than you.” - Dr. SeussIt’s a lovely quote, no doubt about that.
 But actually, this concept is applicable to writing as well.
 When it comes to writing, every writer has a unique voice (or a unique way of writing).

 For example, you may have noticed that I have a very positive style of writing.
 I avoid using the negative words like "I can't."
 Instead of saying: "I can't wait until this book comes out," I'll say: "I'm so excited for this book to come out!"

-The Key to Finding Your VoiceTo find your voice and bring your writing to the next level, I recommend these three practices:
+The Key to Finding Your VoiceTo find your voice and bring your writing to the next level, I recommend these three practices.